top of page

 PROSPECTIVE MEMORY

-Rose, N.S. & Saito, J. (in press).
+Rose, N.S. & Saito, J. (2024).
 Naturalistic assessments in virtual reality and in real life help resolve the age-prospective memory paradox.
 Aging, Neuropsycholoyg, and Cognition

 Rose, N.S., *Doolen, A.C., & *O'Rear, A.E.
 (2023).
 They forgot their “baby”?!: Factors that lead students to forget their cell phone.
 Journal of Applied Research on Memory & Cognition